SiteRelEnby/anduril2/README.md

     * 4C to decrease candle/lighting mode activity, 5C to increase, 6C to reset.
 4H to change candle style (3 options).
 7C to toggle aux LEDs.`
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)
   * Blink aux/button red in off/lockout modes when battery is <= 3.2V
-      * For the first ~5 seconds, blink aux in orange instead for a 'soft' battery warning to compensate for voltage drop after running a light on high
+    * Blink aux orange instead of red for the first `VOLTAGE_WARN_DELAY_TICKS` ticks (TODO: set in seconds?) if this var is set.
-        * TODO: look into only using the soft warning if the light was recently on a high setting (>=100?)
+      * `VOLTAGE_WARN_HIGH_RAMP_LEVEL` - sets a ramp level to be considered a "high" setting that will result in voltage drop (this probably needs some finetuning and testing per driver and emitter.
+When `memorized_level` (i.e. last ramped level) is above this, the orange low battery warning will be used; if not (i.e. the light was last used on a lower setting but still reads low) it will go straight to red.
       * Increased the speed and time in an on state of the breathing animation (aux will still switch off entirely below 3V)
   * If aux LEDs are present, use those for lock/unlock/poweron blinks instead of main LEDs (can be disabled by building with `USE_MAIN_LEDS_FOR_ALL_BLINKS`, e.g. on lights where feedback from the aux is hard to see)
   * Temperature aux LED mode (after voltage in the cycle)